 This nature reserve has a lovely beach served by a good path from the car park, which is one of the major attractions of the area, but it is the tidal island of Worm's Head and the south-facing cliffs on the mainland that are home to some very special plants, birds and other wildlife that make this NNR such a wonderful place to visit.

-Gower Coast NNR is part-owned by the National Trust, and the nature reserve is managed jointly by the Countryside Council for Wales (CCW) and the National Trust.
+Gower Coast NNR is part-owned by the National Trust, and the nature reserve is managed jointly by Natural Resources Wales (NRW) and the National Trust.

 Rhosili Car Park (Western end of the NNR): From Swansea take the A4118 road towards Killay and Parkmill and continue through Nicholaston and Knelston.